 STEP 3: Stay Home and Get Better

-If your child has one or more of the Five Core Symptoms, they must do one of the following before they will be allowed to return to school.
+If your child has one or more of the four "core" COVID-19 Symptoms, they must do one of the following before they will be allowed to return to school.

-1. Stay home and isolate for a minimum of 10 days or until COVID-19 symptoms are gone, whichever is longer.
+1. Stay home and isolate for a minimum of 10 days from when symptoms began.

 The other symptoms of COVID-19 are:

 • chills (without fever, not related to being outside in cold weather),

 • unexplained loss of appetite,

 If your child has ONE of the above “other” symptoms, they can return to school if they are feeling better, as long as it has been at least 24 hours.